NBTHK Certification Paper Ranking (Origami) for Japanese Swords

 NBTHK Application Process

-In almost all cases, regardless of the quality of the sword, the first application can only ever achieve HOZON or TOKUBETSU HOZON.
-Although there have been cases where a sword achieved JUYO TOKEN from the start.
+Regardless of the quality of the sword, the first application can only ever achieve HOZON or TOKUBETSU HOZON.

 Granted, should a the sword will be victorious in its JUYO pursuit, its value climbs astronomically and therefore would be considered a wise investment.